agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 ### Turnstile (no generator and cyclic transitions)

-Having `cornichon-check` freely explore the `transitions` of a state machine can create some interesting configurations.
+Having `cornichon-check` freely explore the `transitions` of a `model` can create some interesting configurations.

 In this example we are going to test an HTTP API implementing a basic turnstile.